 1080p content, like from Blu-ray players, is upscaled well and there aren't any artifacts.

 The LG UN7000 uses an RGBW sub-pixel structure, which is less accurate and doesn't display a perfect 4k image.
-There are artifacts in the tiles of the roof and the fold of the sails in the picture above.
-Small text is also blurry.
-This is much like the LG UM6900.
+Artifacts are noticeable in the tiles of the roof and the folds of the sails, and small text appears slightly blurry.
 If you want a budget-friendly TV that upscales 4k content better, check out the Hisense H6570G.

 This TV has an RGBW sub-pixel structure.
 It results in a less-accurate image, especially if you want to use it as a PC.
 Learn more about it here.